oracle/weblogic-deploy-tooling/site/security_providers.md

 Prior to using this tooling to create or update a domain with a custom security provider, there are several prerequisites.
 First, WebLogic Server requires the custom MBean JAR to be in the Oracle Home directory before it can be configured, WLSERVER/server/lib/mbeantypes.
 Second, WebLogic Scripting Tool, WLST, requires that the schema JAR be placed in the Oracle Home directory before WLST offline can be used to configure it, ORACLEHOME/oracle_common/lib/schematypes.
 Generating an MBean JAR documentation can be found in the WebLogic Server [documentation](https://docs.oracle.com/middleware/12213/wls/DEVSP/generate_mbeantype.htm#DEVSP617).
 Generating the schema JAR can be done with the prepareCustomProvider script provided in the WebLogic Server installation.

-The format for a custom security provider is slightly different than for a built-in provider in that the custom provider must supply the package name of the provider in the model between the provider name and the attributes for the provider.
+The format for a custom security provider is slightly different from a built-in provider in that the custom provider must supply the fully-qualified name of the class for the provider in the model between the provider name and the attributes for that provider.
+Note that the generated Impl suffix is ommitted from the name.
 In the custom `CredentialMapper` example below, note the location in the model of 'examples.security.providers.SampleCredentialMapper':

 ```yaml
         CredentialMapper: